guardlink

 JSON Export

-guardlink report --json
+guardlink report --format json

 HTML Dashboard